 In the five days leading up to the webinar I did the following promotions:

 - 10 tweets on Twitter

 This is not a drill, people.
 Webinars are a ton of work and it will lead to nothing if you do not promote it.

 TAKE ACTION: Promote, promote, and promote again.

 If you think the only reason I was able to get 1,657 people to sign up for my webinar is because I have a large Facebook group, you are right.
 I do have a large group and I have worked my buns off to build it.

 A year ago I was in the same place you are now.
 Struggling to get followers and struggling to get sales.
 It took me forever to learn how to grow my Facebook group, but you don’t have to wait that long.

-TAKE ACTION: Grab my Ultimate Checklist for Facebook Group Hosts.
+TAKE ACTION: Grab your free copy of The Facebook Group Host Roadmap.
 Seriously, what are you waiting for?